Andrcraft9/Vulkan-Project/README.md

 A lightweight graphics engine built on top of Vulkan.
 The project is primarily intended for graphics engine prototyping and for designing a higher-level abstraction layer over the Vulkan API.

 ## Build Requirements
+- Vulkan API 1.3 version is required.
-Before building, ensure the `VCPKG_ROOT` environment variable is defined.
+- Before building, ensure the `VCPKG_ROOT` environment variable is defined.

 ### Ubuntu 20.04
 Install the following dependencies: